sathagesey33/sathagesey33/README.md

 ### Hi I AM SATHA GESEY 👋
-I am a passionate backend developer with a strong focus on building robust and scalable web applications.
+ A passionate backend developer with a strong focus on building robust and scalable web applications.
 My expertise lies in designing and implementing efficient server-side architectures, crafting APIs for seamless data communication, and optimizing database performance for high-traffic applications.

 <!--